Versalities/RNG/README.md

-A simple project focused on RNG.
+A simple project focused on RNG(and animations).

-Steps:

-1.Build an RNG with JS without the use of Math.random()

-Status: Done.

-2.Come up with something interesting which can be used with a newly-created RNG

-Status: brainstorming some ideas...
+~ Original project revisioned, new task established. ~

+w/o summary for now